yostane/cours-java/tutorials/java-cli.md

 ### JBang

 [JBang](https://www.jbang.dev/) is one of the simplest and easiet ones to get started with Java.
-In fact, it allows to create self-contained source-only projects.
+In fact, it allows to create self-contained source-only projects, where build configuration files are not needed.
 This means that a JBang project can fit in a single Java (or Kotlin) file.

-It also provides [an AppStore](https://www.jbang.dev/appstore/) feature which allows to run java projects shared by the community very easily.
+This tool also provides [an AppStore](https://www.jbang.dev/appstore/) feature which allows to run java projects shared by the community very easily.
-⚠ Of course, every script must be verified before runnning it on your machine.
+⚠ Of course, every script must be verified before running it on your machine.

 JBang can be installed on Windows with [scoop](https://scoop.sh/): `scoop install jbang`, or on macOS and Linux with [SDKMAN](https://sdkman.io/) `sdk install jbang`.

 After that, we can create a basic project with `jbang init hello.java`.
-We can run it with `jbang run hello.java` (On Linux and macOS, we first need to run `chmod +x hello.java`)
+We can run it with `jbang run hello.java` (On Linux and macOS, we first need to run `chmod +x hello.java` to make the java file executable).

 JBang provides many other templates that we can list with `jbang template list`.
 Here is the output of this command at the the time of writing this post.